Indigo / Baptisia

 Also Known As: Big Green Leaf, Woad Leaf, Indigo

 Meridians: Heart, Lung, Stomach

-Key TCM Actions & Medicinal Uses: Clears Heat/Relieves Toxicity: warm febrile diseases, epidemic febrile outbreak (especially if lung related) malaria, scarlet fever.
-Clears Deficient Heat in Shao Yang stage: laryngitis.
-Cools Blood/Reduces Blotches: skin disorders due to heat often with fever and changes in consciousness.
+Medicinal Uses: Warm febrile diseases, epidemic febrile outbreak (especially if Lung related) malaria, scarlet fever, laryngitis, skin disorders due to Heat often with fever and changes in consciousness.

 Flavors/Temps: Bitter, Very Cold, a bit Acrid, and a bit Astringent.

 Caution: Wild indigo (B.Tinctoria) is considered toxic.
-Dosages are not established.
-However, large doses are known to be dangerous, acting as an emeto-cathartic.
+Large doses are known to be dangerous, acting as an emeto-cathartic.